Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 So far, we have been evaluating our proposed metric \textit{GPF\textsubscript{FAE}} by constructing various procedural-fair and -unfair models on nine datasets.
 However, the preceding sections demonstrate more that \textit{GPF\textsubscript{FAE}} can correctly detect whether a model is procedural-fair or not rather than evaluate the degree of procedural fairness of the model.
 In this part, we aim to more thoroughly evaluate the relationship between \textit{GPF\textsubscript{FAE}} and procedural fairness, specifically by investigating whether the value of \textit{GPF\textsubscript{FAE}} can correctly reflect and assess the degree of procedural fairness of a model.

-However, it is difficult to construct various models with different degrees of procedural fairness/unfairness, especially on a black-box model like ANN.
+However, it is difficult to construct various models with different degrees of procedural fairness/unfairness, especially on black-box models like ANNs.
 Therefore, instead of using ANNs, we use logistic regression (LR) models.
 On each dataset, we first constructed an LR model utilizing the features used to construct the procedural-fair model in Section \ref{sec:EPFM} and the sensitive attribute under consideration.
-Then, we manually control the weights $w_s$ of the LR model on the sensitive attribute, starting from 0 and increasing gradually.
+Then, we manually control the weights $w_s$ of the LR model on the sensitive attribute, starting from 0.0 and increasing gradually.
+For the LR model, the weight $w_s$ determines the degree of influence of the sensitive attribute in the decision-making process.
 Obviously, as the value of $w_s$ gradually increases, the decision process of the model becomes increasingly unfair, and the trend of \textit{GPF\textsubscript{FAE}} is observed accordingly.
 The upper bounds of $w_s$ values are taken as 0.4, 0.8, 0.5, 0.2, 0.25, 0.35, 0.5, 0.3, and 5 for different datasets.
-We collected 50 parameters uniformly between 0 and the upper bounds to generate models with varying degrees of procedural unfairness.
-Taking the \textit{Adult} dataset as an example, we set $w_s$ to be 50 different parameters between [0, 0.4] one by one.
+We collected 50 parameters uniformly between 0.0 and the upper bounds to generate models with varying degrees of procedural unfairness.
+Taking the \textit{Adult} dataset as an example, we set $w_s$ to be 50 different parameters between [0.0, 0.4] one by one.
 Finally, we normalized the parameters $w_s$ on each dataset to facilitate the presentation of the experimental results, as shown in Fig. \ref{fig:relationship_GPF}.

 As we can see in Fig. \ref{fig:relationship_GPF}, on each dataset, with the increase in the value of $w_s$, i.e., the unfairness degree of the model's decision process increases, the value of the \textit{GPF\textsubscript{FAE}} metric becomes progressively smaller.
-This illustrates that our proposed metric \textit{GPF\textsubscript{FAE}} is able to correctly assess the degree of the model's procedural fairness.
+This illustrates that our proposed metric \textit{GPF\textsubscript{FAE}} is able to assess the degree of the model's procedural fairness correctly.